 For your convenience this post contains affiliate links to products or tools I used to complete this project.
 Click here to visit my site policies.

 I have lots of tiki decor ideas buzzing in my head that I want to make to go along with the hut.
-A few weeks ago, I walked into our office break room and saw an empty Folgers coffee container sitting on top of the garbage can.
+A few weeks ago, I saw an empty Folgers coffee container sitting on top of the garbage can.
 In my mind I said, “this thing looks like a tiki head!”
 And so the madness began.
 I collected two more coffee containers (Maxwell House) which also looked remarkably like a tiki head.
 Now I had all the supplies to make a three tier tiki statue.

 My buddy Jamie and I always go camping at least once a year.
-This year we went Memorial week.
-I decided to bring my tiki project along.
+This time I decided to bring my tiki project along.
 It seemed appropriate to make wood tiki statues, well faux wood tiki’s, in the woods!

 Ahhhh, there’s nothing better than camping.
 The fresh air, birds chirping, the smell of the campfire and Alice Cooper Nights playing on the radio!
 Alice isn’t on the air in my area, and sure I could listen online, but it’s just another thing that makes camping special.
 In addition to us humans, our furry friends tagged along with us.
 Jamie’s pup, “Glenberry” and my pooch “Coco”.
 They are both rescue dogs and have both camped before, but only for a few nights.
 This full week trip would put their camping abilities to the test.